-Following the Business Combination, fluctuations in the price of New LanzaTech's securities could contribute to the loss of all or part of your investment.
-Prior to the Business Combination, there was not a public market for the stock of LanzaTech and trading in the shares of AMCI's common stock was not active.
-If an active market for our securities develops and continues, the trading price of New LanzaTech securities following the Business Combination could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
-Any of the factors listed below could have a material adverse effect on your investment in our securities and New LanzaTech securities may trade at prices significantly below the price you paid for them.
+Fluctuations in the price of our securities could contribute to the loss of all or part of your investment.
+Prior to the Business Combination, there was not a public market for the stock of Legacy LanzaTech and trading in the shares of AMCI's common stock was not active.
+If an active market for our securities develops and continues, the trading price of our securities could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
+Any of the factors listed below could have a material adverse effect on your investment in our securities and our securities may trade at prices significantly below the price you paid for them.
 In such circumstances, the trading price of our securities may not recover and may experience a further decline.
-Factors affecting the trading price of New LanzaTech's securities may include:
+Factors affecting the trading price of our securities may include:

-- actual or anticipated fluctuations in our quarterly financial results or the quarterly financial results of companies perceived to be similar to us; - changes in the market's expectations about New LanzaTech's operating results; - the development of new plants; - success of competitors; - operating results failing to meet the expectations of securities analysts or investors in a particular period; - entering into new agreements with partners; - changes in financial estimates and recommendations by securities analysts concerning New LanzaTech or the industry in which New LanzaTech operates in general; - operating and stock price performance of other companies that investors deem comparable to New LanzaTech; - ability to market new and enhanced products and services on a timely basis; - changes in laws and regulations affecting our business; - commencement of, or involvement in, litigation involving New LanzaTech; - changes in New LanzaTech's capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of shares of common stock available for public sale; - any major change in New LanzaTech's board or management; - sales of substantial amounts of common stock by our or New LanzaTech's directors, executive officers or significant stockholders or the perception that such sales could occur; and - general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations and acts of war or terrorism.
+- actual or anticipated fluctuations in our quarterly financial results or the quarterly financial results of companies perceived to be similar to us; - changes in the market's expectations about our operating results; - the development of new plants; - success of competitors;

+- operating results failing to meet the expectations of securities analysts or investors in a particular period; - entering into new agreements with partners; - changes in financial estimates and recommendations by securities analysts concerning LanzaTech or the industry in which we operate in general; - operating and stock price performance of other companies that investors deem comparable to LanzaTech; - ability to market new and enhanced products and services on a timely basis; - changes in laws and regulations affecting our business; - commencement of, or involvement in, litigation involving LanzaTech; - · changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of shares of common stock available for public sale; - any major change in our board or management; - sales of substantial amounts of common stock by our directors, executive officers or significant stockholders or the perception that such sales could occur; and - general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations and acts of war or terrorism.

 Broad market and industry factors may materially harm the market price of our securities irrespective of our operating performance.
 The stock market in general, and Nasdaq specifically, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, you may not be able to sell your securities at or above the price at which it was acquired.
-A loss of investor confidence in the market for the stocks of other companies which investors perceive to be similar to New LanzaTech could depress our stock price regardless of our business, prospects, financial conditions or results of operations.
+A loss of investor confidence in the market for the stocks of other companies which investors perceive to be similar to us could depress our stock price regardless of our business, prospects, financial conditions or results of operations.
 A decline in the market price of our securities also could adversely affect our ability to issue additional securities and our ability to obtain additional financing in the future.